I could actually write a LOT more than I am writing – but I am trying to not let it get too long!

 - His endless patience with me, with our children, with projects, with working through problems or even just jig-saw puzzles.
 He amazes me with his ability to maintain calm, poise, composure and just keep persevering no matter how tedious the task.

 - His amazing ability to do renovations on the house.
 He does a beautiful job – better than the professionals a lot of times.
-Our home is my dream home – built by his hands – every room he has redone reminds me of his great love for me and the hard work, blood and sweat he was willing to endure to give me this gift to show his love for me.
+Our home is my dream home – built by his hands – every room he has redone reminds me of his great love for me and the hard work, blood, and sweat he was willing to endure to give me this gift to show his love for me.

 - His strong leadership.
-Before December of 2008 – I thought my husband wouldn’t /couldn’t lead in our marriage.
+Before December of 2008 – I thought my husband wouldn’t/couldn’t lead in our marriage.
 I was SO VERY WRONG.
 I just had to step down out of the way.
 It has been the most precious experience of my life to watch God work in Greg to cause him to stand taller and to learn to be confident in himself and to blossom into an amazing, godly leader.
 I am in awe.

 - What a wonderful dad he is.
 There is nothing that warms my heart as much as seeing my husband in the back yard playing ball with our children – watching the HUGE smiles on their faces as he teaches them his ball-handling skills and as they talk with him and he bonds with them in this simple way.
 Our children know they are loved by their Daddy.
 Since I have learned to respect Greg as my husband and as a dad, we back each other up as parents.
 It is WONDERFUL!
 If I ask them to do something, and they hesitate or don’t obey me – Greg reiterates what I just said and then they get up right away and obey.
 When we stand together united like that – our children’s behavior and obedience is just amazing.
 And if he asks them to do something, and they resist, then I repeat what their Daddy asked them to do and ask them to please respect and obey their Daddy – and they go do what they were told.
+How incredible to work together as a team in unity and harmony.

 - My husband’s spiritual strength.
 He is very private about his spiritual life.
 I respect that now.
 I don’t interfere with his relationship with God.
-I pray for him – but in a way that shows I am on his team.
+I pray for him – but in a way that shows I am on his side.
 I don’t criticize him spiritually anymore – and Greg blows my mind with the things he has learned and the godly wisdom he shares with me and with husbands.

 - How calm he is under pressure and when there is an emergency.
 He is my emotional and spiritual rock – I look to him when everything around me and in me seems to be unstable.